-Modern Improv Concepts exposes the student to more advanced improvisational concepts for bass, integrating techniques and tools acquired in previous classes.
-Harmonic, melodic, rhythmic, and conceptual aspects of modern improvisation are explored, emphasizing the development of each student's unique musical voice.
+This course will consist of lecture and hands on technique in Modern Improv Concepts exposes the student to more advanced improvisational concepts for bass, integrating techniques and tools acquired in previous classes. of modern improvisation are explored, emphasizing the development of each student's unique musical voice.
 This course consists of a weekly, one-hour lecture and twohour ensemble workshop.